The Six Stages Of Mediation

 Step Three: Discussion

 Once each party has a chance to describe the dispute from their point of view, the mediator will open the floor and begin a discussion about what was said in the opening statements.
-During this time, our mediators focus on asking open-ended questions which encourage a frank dialogue about what issues need to be addressed.
+The focus is on asking open-ended questions that encourage a frank dialogue about what issues need to be addressed.
 In a family law case, these issues may include:

 The goal of the discussion is to begin developing solutions for the issues and work toward a resolution.